Availity/availity-react/docusaurus/docs/components/table/tableControls.md

 ### Props

 #### `id?: string`
-This is a unique id that used to identity the component.
+This is a unique id that used to identify the component.

 #### `disabled?: boolean`
 If this flag is set to `true` on the parent `<TabelControls/>` component, it will set `disabled` to `true` on all of it's child controls (for those components that have a `disabled` property and respect it).